AmmaarSiddiqui/InternTrack/docs/USERMANUAL.md

 # Partner & Pump: User Manual

-Welcome to Partner & Pump! 🏋️‍♂️ This manual will guide you through accessing, setting up, and using our web app to find your next great workout partner.
+Welcome to Partner & Pump! 🏋️‍♂️ This manual will guide you through accessing, setting up, and using our app to find your next great workout partner.

 ## 1. What is Partner & Pump?

-Partner & Pump is a web application designed to connect you with the perfect gym partner.
+Partner & Pump is an IOS app designed to connect you with the perfect gym partner.

 Our goal is to make your fitness journey more consistent, motivating, and fun.
 Unlike general social media apps, Partner & Pump is built specifically to find compatible partners based on the things that matter for a good workout: